-The final step in the architecture development process involves creation of architectural views based on queries of the underlying data.
+The final step in the architecture development process involves the creation of architectural views based on queries of the underlying data.
 Presenting the architectural data to varied audiences requires transforming the architectural data into meaningful presentations for decision-makers.
 This is facilitated by the data requirements determined in Step 3, and the data collection methods employed during Step 4.

 - The DoDAF descriptions in this website are very generic and are mostly taken from the DoDAF Architecture Framework website.
 Make sure you visit the actual website for the most update information and a more thorough explanation of each viewpoint.

 - DoDAF Version 1.0, although outdated, has some good examples on how to construct AV’s, OV’s, and SV’s.

 AcqLinks and References:

 - DoDAF Architecture Framework Version 2.02

 - (Old) DoD Architecture Framework Working Group Version 1.0, Volume 1: Definition and Guideline, 9 Feb 04

 - (Old) DoD Architecture Framework Version 1.0, Volume 2: Product Description, 9 Feb 04

 - Website: DoDAF Architecture Framework Version 2.02